ameer1234567890/MeetKettle/PROGRESS.md

 03/04/2024, Removed jshint, fixed kiosk page links, skeleton kioskroom page 04/04/2024, Added duration, fixed edit modal bugs in home and meeting list pages, restyled home page, more work on kiosk, date formats in 12 hour format
-05/04/2024, More work on kiosk, added kioskaddmeeting page 06/04/2024, More work on kioskaddmeeting page
+05/04/2024, More work on kiosk, added kioskaddmeeting page 06/04/2024, More work on kioskaddmeeting page, some refactoring